marufmd/iRSpot-SF/README.md

     HOT

-**N.B., If the FASTA format is not valid, it will not predict anything.**
+**N.B., If the DNA sequence is not in FASTA format, it will not predict anything.**